Short answer: No. True crochet cannot currently be made by machine.

 Check out my Addi Express patterns HERE

-Don’t call me a liar, but there is such thing as a crochet machine.
-It’s only a name not what it does.
+Don’t call me a liar, but there is such a thing as a crochet machine.
+It’s only a name, not what it does.
 The most well-known crochet machine is crafted by COMEZ.

-They are a manufacturer that produces needlework machines such as weaving needle looms.
-With the help of these machines, industries are able to mass-produce on a very large scale that appears to look like machine crochet
+They are a manufacturer that produces needlework machines, such as weaving needle looms.
+With the help of these machines, industries can mass-produce on a very large scale that appears to be machine crochet

-The COMEZ Crochet knitting machine uses compound needles, for the high-speed production of several types of textile such as ribbons and laces, with locked stitches, both elastic and nonelastic.
+The COMEZ Crochet knitting machine uses compound needles for the high-speed production of several types of textiles, such as ribbons and laces, with locked stitches, both elastic and nonelastic.

 The machining process is known as warp knitting.
 There are several types of machines to create faux crochet textures.
 But are not the same stitches that crocheters use.